As you plan for retirement, everything from inflation to higher home prices and mortgage rates may make you want to find a more affordable location.

 Texas is known for many things, including its pleasant year-round weather and modern amenities.
-Depending on where you choose to retire in Texas, you may be able to do so with a budget of just $1,500 per month.
+Luckily, depending on where you choose to retire in Texas, you may be able to do so with a budget of just $1,500 per month.

 Lubbock

-Lubbock is an excellent place to retire with a low cost of living (about 8% below the national average) and low housing costs.
+Lubbock is an excellent place to retire comfortably, with a low cost of living (about 9% below the national average) and low housing costs.

 From this west Texas town near the New Mexico border, it's easy to get to the international airport for travel.
 You'll find lots of parks, restaurants, and community events throughout the year.

-A one-bedroom apartment could cost around $750 per month to rent.
+A one-bedroom apartment could cost around $855 per month to rent, with two bedrooms going for an average of $1,009.
 Grocery costs and housing costs tend to be well below the national average, as are transportation and utilities.
-Healthcare costs are higher, though, averaging around $452 per month.

 Midland

 Living in Midland is also quite affordable, with lower transportation, housing, and grocery costs than most of the nation.
-You can expect rent for a one-bedroom apartment to being around $716 per month.
+You can expect rent for a one-bedroom apartment to be around $1,322 per month.

-Healthcare costs are a bit higher than the national average, at around $436 per month, but that’s less than other cities in the state.
+Health care costs are a bit higher than the national average, at around $436 per month, but that's less than in other cities in the state.

-Midland has much to offer, including visiting the Midland County Horseshoe Arena, Old Miner’s Maze, and the Wagner Noel Performing Arts Center.
+Midland has much to offer, including visiting the Midland County Horseshoe Arena and the Wagner Noel Performing Arts Center.
 A modern lifestyle with some historic buildings mixed in makes this an excellent choice overall for retirement for those who are active.

 McAllen

 Are you wondering whether you can retire early?
-When you choose a location like McAllen, where you’ll need under $1,400 for most of your monthly needs, early retirement seems closer than ever.
+When you choose a location like McAllen, where a one-bedroom apartment goes for just over $800 on average, early retirement seems closer than ever.

-McAllen is quite affordable, with a one-bedroom apartment costing about $592 per month in rent.
-You’ll also find groceries, housing, and utilities are well below the cost of most Texas cities.
-Even healthcare costs are lower here than in other areas, costing around $391 per month.
+McAllen is quite affordable, with even two-bedroom apartments costing about $981 per month in rent.
+You'll also find that groceries, housing, and utilities are well below the cost of most Texas cities.

 The quality of life in this southeastern Texas town is excellent as well, with the downtown area offering a number of small shops and restaurants, especially along the 17th Street Entertainment District.